SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/go/index.md

 description: OpenTelemetry Golang instrumentation gives you the possibility to capture telemetry (metrics and traces) data from code written in Golang.
 ---

-OpenTelemetry Golang instrumentation gives you the possibility to capture telemetry (metrics and traces) data from code written in Golang.
+OpenTelemetry Golang instrumentation gives you the ability to capture telemetry (metrics and traces) data from code written in Golang.
 The best way is to use https://github.com/open-telemetry/opentelemetry-go.
 See the list of [supported libraries](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/v1.24.0/instrumentation#instrumentation-packages).

 ## Instrumentation types